Is being kind passé?

 Being reciprocal with my female colleagues by sharing one another’s ideas or backing one another up in a meeting certainly benefitted all of us.

 Swings in practice

-So, there’s some fairly broad swings in how reciprocity is being viewed/practiced, ranging from “an honored network of obligation” to social glue to manipulative to something optional.
+Differences exist in how reciprocity is both viewed and practiced, differences that range from “an honored network of obligation” to social glue to manipulation to something that’s optional.

-What’s are your thoughts on how reciprocity is or isn’t being practiced?
+What are your thoughts about how reciprocity is best practiced?